 You could lose your Warm Home Discount if you switch to a smaller supplier.
-Only suppliers with more than 250,000 customers are legally obliged to offer this, so check before you switch.
+Suppliers with more than 150,000 customers are legally obliged to offer this, so check before you switch.
 You can find a list of suppliers that are part of the discount scheme here.

 You might not be able to switch if you:

 - rent – check your tenancy agreement to see if you should ask your landlord first

 Switching supplier is not the only way to save money on your energy bills.
 If you think you’re paying too much, contact your current supplier to make sure you’re on the best tariff for you.
 Your bill must give information about their cheapest tariff and how much money you could save.